Skip to content

 Design Philosophy

-To reduce the cognitive burden on users during usage, Dessix pre-configures the most suitable default models for different usage scenarios.
+To reduce cognitive burden for users during use, Dessix pre-configures the most appropriate default models for different usage scenarios.

-• Scene Matching: Dessix configures the most suitable default model for different usage scenarios
+• Scenario Matching: Dessix configures the most suitable default model according to different usage scenarios

 • Cost Optimization: Simple scenarios use economical models, complex scenarios use advanced models

-• User Control: In supported scenarios, users can specify a particular model via mention
+• User Control: In supported scenarios, users can specify particular models through Mention

-Dessix uses pre-configured default models based on different usage scenarios:
+Dessix uses pre-configured default models according to different usage scenarios:

-Chat ConversationsGemini 2.5 Pro✅ YesComplex conversations require stronger reasoning
+Chat DialogueGemini 3 Pro✅ YesComplex conversations require the strongest reasoning

-Summary GenerationGemini 2.5 Flash❌ NoSummary tasks are simpler, use cost-effective models
+Summary GenerationGemini 2.5 Flash❌ NoSummary tasks are relatively simple, use economical model

-Metadata ExtractionGemini 2.5 Flash❌ NoStructured extraction, prioritize cost-effectiveness
+Metadata ExtractionGemini 2.5 Flash❌ NoStructured extraction task, prioritize cost efficiency

-Chat Title GenerationGemini 2.5 Flash❌ NoSimple text generation, optimize response speed
+Chat Title GenGemini 2.5 Flash❌ NoSimple text generation, optimize response speed

 Chat SuggestionsGemini 2.5 Flash❌ NoLightweight task, optimize cost

-Text CompletionGemini 2.5 Flash❌ NoQuick completion, optimize response speed
+Text CompletionGemini 2.5 Flash❌ NoFast completion, optimize response speed

 • Cost Optimization: Simple scenarios use economical models, complex scenarios use advanced models

-• Performance Balance: Pre-configured models based on scenario characteristics
+• Performance Balance: Pre-configure the most suitable model based on scenario characteristics

-In scenarios that support model specification (Chat Conversations, Custom Generation), you can specify models through the following methods:
+In scenarios that support model specification (Chat dialogue, Custom generation), you can specify through the following methods:

-Use the @ symbol to mention a model name in conversations.
+Use the @ symbol to mention the model name in the conversation.

-You need to install the corresponding model from the Dessix Community first.
-The entry is the Community button in the upper right corner (shortcut Ctrl + M).
+You need to install the corresponding model from Dessix Community first.
+The entry is the Community button in the upper right corner of the interface (shortcut Ctrl + M).

 @claude-sonnet-4 Please help me analyze the performance issues in this code